emannasef/Weather/README.md

 Know weather during the week

-User can change Location,Temperature Units and Language from settings
+User can change location,lemperature units and language from settings

 User can add location in favourite list to see it's weather at any time